Vehmloewff/resume/readme.md

 - Singlehandedly built [cccdenton.org](https://cccdenton.org) (Svelte) [2020]
 - [Svelte MD](https://github.com/gushogg-blake/svelte-md) - A markdown-based static site Generator that enables inserting Svelte Components in markdown files.
 [2021]
 - Coordinated with the owner of [DMT System](https://dmt-system.com/) to make improvements to the system and one of it's crucial dependencies, a live-syncing, JSON database.
 [2020]
-- Various software products for Quasar Inc. [2019]
+- Various software products for Quasar Risk LLC.
+[2019]

 ## Open Source Projects